Examination Yuan: Constitutional theory

 The concept of Examination Yuan is a part of the Three Principles of the People formulated by Sun Yat-sen, which was enlightened by the old Imperial examination system used in Imperial China.
 It is one of the five government branches ("yuans") of the Government of the Republic of China.
 Practically, it operates like a ministry of the Executive Yuan, though its members may not be removed by the president or premier.

 Establishment and relocation to Taiwan

-After the end of Northern Expedition in 1928, the Nationalist Government set up the preparatory office of the Examination Yuan in October 1928 in which the organic law was promulgated.
-In May 1929, the headquarters of the Examination Yuan was inaugurated at Kuankung and Yueh Fei Temple in Nanking.
+After the end of Northern Expedition in 1928, the Nationalist government set up the preparatory office of the Examination Yuan in October 1928 in which the organic law was promulgated.
+In May 1929, the headquarters of the Examination Yuan was inaugurated at Guan Gong and Yue Fei Temple in Nanjing.
 In January 1930, the Examination Yuan and its subordinates Examination Committee and Ministry of Civil Service were formally established.
-In December 1937, the headquarters was temporarily relocated to Chungking during the Second Sino-Japanese War.
-After the end of World War II in 1945, the headquarters was moved back to Nanking.
+In December 1937, the headquarters was temporarily relocated to Chongqing during the Second Sino-Japanese War.
+After the end of World War II in 1945, the headquarters was moved back to Nanjing.

 In January 1950, the headquarters were relocated temporarily to Taipei Confucius Temple in Taiwan after the Chinese Civil War.
 In December 1951, the headquarters were moved to Muzha District, Taipei.
 In March 1990, the Yuheng Building of the Yuan was inaugurated.